PDF Generation API with Watermark and Stamp

 The API will be available at http://localhost:5000.

-Client Test Command
+Client Test Commands

-You can test the API endpoints using curl.
-Below are example commands:
+You can test the API endpoints using curl

 Test PDF Generation from URL